cloudxabide/matrix.lab-OCP3/README.md

 # MATRIX.lab (aka LINUXREVOLUTION.COM)

 ## Status
 Untested.
 I am currently making a TON of changes to make my lab Hyperconverged.
+Environment is currently being used to test OCP3.

 ## Overview
-My Homelab dedicated to deploying portoins of the Red Hat product portfolio.
+My Homelab dedicated to deploying portoins of the Red Hat product portfolio and AWS integration.
 One of the goals (currently) is to build something somewhat "stateless" or shortlived.
 It is primarily an IaaS and PaaS initiative.
 This is intended to be a "lab" installation - I would not use some of these tactics in a production or business environment.

 ### Deployment Modes
+* (current) Ad-hoc
 * RHVH 4.3
 * RHHI = Hyperconverged - RHVH 4.2 + Gluster
 * RHEL as RHV Hypervisors and Hyperconverged (only RHEL 7.4 supported)